-A. There are two types of TEN; a standard TEN and a late TEN.
-These are subject to different processes:

-- a standard notice is given no later than 10 working days before the event to which it relates; and - a late notice is given not before 9 and not later than 5 working days before the event.
+- A. There are two types of TEN; a standard TEN and a late TEN.
+These are subject to different processes: - a standard notice is given no later than 10 working days before the event to which it relates; and - a late notice is given not before 9 and not later than 5 working days before the event.
 A late notice can only be given in exceptional circumstances.

 The premises user must, no later than 10 working days before the day on which the event is to start (excluding the event day and the day the notice is submitted), give the TEN (in duplicate) to the relevant licensing authority, together with the prescribed fee.
 A copy of the notice must also be given to the relevant Chief Officer of Police and Environmental Health Department no later than 10 working days before the day on which the event is to start.
-A late TEN can be given between 5 and 9 working days notice before the day on which the event is to start (excluding the event day and the day the notice is submitted).
+A late TEN can only be given in exceptional circumstances, a late TEN must be given with 5 to 9 working days notice before the day on which the event is to start (excluding the event day and the day the notice is submitted).